-And maybe that’s why Martha is good as the Patron Saint of Cooks.
-Chefs may get all the glory, with their heads up in the clouds, and frilled this and expensive that -- but it’s the cooks who put meals on the table 365 days a year.
+And maybe that’s why Martha is good as the patron saint of cooks.
+Chefs may get all the glory, with their heads up in the clouds, and frilled this and expensive that — but it’s the cooks who put meals on the table 365 days a year.

 Martha has also been tasked with looking after butlers, dietitians, innkeepers, and waitresses.

-Legend has Martha, Mary and Lazarus travelling to the south of France in a boat -- without oars or sails -- afterwards, where they spent the rest of their lives.
-There, she reputedly saved the town of Tarascon by lassoing a dragon with her girdle and leading it away from town.
+Legend has Martha, Mary and Lazarus travelling afterwards to the south of France in a boat — without oars or sails — where they spent the rest of their lives.
+They arrived there between 48 and 50 AD.
+Her tomb is in a local church in Tarascon, the Collégiale Royale Sainte Marthe.

 Having arrived at Tarascon, she reputedly saved the town by taming a dragon.
 The dragon lived in the river, and was terrorizing local fishermen.
 St Martha approached the dragon, which went tame in front of her, and let her put her sash on it and lead it into the town to show the people that it was a changed creature.
 The locals, though, still wanted vengeance for all the destruction it had caused, and killed the docile beast.